-A member who is attending a meeting by audio or audio visual link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
-At such times, the Chairperson may require the member to confirm that no unauthorised people are able to view or hear the proceedings.
+A member who is attending a meeting by audio link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
+At such times, the Chairperson may require the member to confirm that no unauthorised people are able to hear the proceedings.